wds4/tribal-tapestry/essays/bookJustification/introduction/README.md

 The two cognitive modes differ in three fundamental ways: why they exist, when they operate, and what they do (or equivalently, how they work).

 ## Why
+- The purpose of the social mode is to gain acceptance by the tribe; to *belong*.
-- The purpose of the default cognitive mode is to *benefit* the individual in any manner that is not addressed by the social mode.
-Benefit is defined by the value system of the individual.
+- The purpose of the default cognitive mode is to *benefit* the individual in any manner other than that already covered by the social mode.
+Benefit means: as judged by the individual.
 [1]
-- The purpose of the social mode is to gain acceptance by the tribe; to *belong*.

 ## When
 - The default mode is active always, by default, UNLESS it is overridden by the social mode.